maliput/maliput_documentation/docs/getting_started.rst

 The PhaseRingBook is expected to contain all the `PhaseRing`s in the road network.
 It provides an interface for obtaining the PhaseRings in the road network and some convenient queries to retrieve the PhaseRing that governs a specific `Rule::Id`

-`maliput` provides a base implementation for loading the `PhaseRingBook` with the rules.
+`maliput`_ provides a base implementation for loading the `maliput::api::rules::PhaseRingBook`_ with the rules.
-However, the most convenient way of populating this book is to load it via YAML file by using the `maliput::LoadPhaseRingBookFromFile <html/deps/maliput/html/namespacemaliput.html#aa94a8bdc4b38fcc4d05e6637903f0f56>`_ method.
+However, the most convenient way of populating this book is to load it via YAML file by using the `maliput::LoadPhaseRingBookFromFile`_ method.

-As example, we will use the `maliput_malidrive` backend.
+As example, we will use the `maliput_malidrive`_ backend.

 .. code-block:: cpp
     :linenos: